Turkish president says "worst case" unfolding in Syria

 Reports in August said Shara, a former foreign minister who was appointed vice president six years ago, had tried to defect to neighbouring Jordan, but Syrian state media subsequently said he had never considered leaving.

 "The opposition is inclined to accept these names.
-Farouq al-Shara has the ability to understand the system of the last 20 to 30 years," Davutoglu told the state broadcaster TRT.
+Farouq al-Shara has the ability to understand the system of the last 20-30 years," Davutoglu told the state broadcaster TRT.

 "Farouq al-Shara did not get involved in the recent incidents, the massacre, in a very wise and conscientious attitude.
 But perhaps there is nobody who knows the system better than al-Shara."

-(Reporting by John Irish in Paris, Mert Ozkan in Ankara, Daren Butler in Istanbul and Mariam Karouny in Beirut; Writing by Nick Tattersall; Editing by Michael Roddy)
+(Reporting by Mert Ozkan in Ankara, Daren Butler in Istanbul, Mariam Karouny in Beirut; Writing by Nick Tattersall; Editing by Kevin Liffey)

-LONDON Oil rose on Monday after top crude exporter Saudi Arabia and other Arab states cut ties with Qatar, driving up prices on concerns over increased tension in the Middle East.

-ANKARA A senior Iranian official said on Monday the decision by some Gulf Arab states and Egypt to sever diplomatic ties with Qatar would not help end the crisis in the Middle East.